 The Williamsburg Historic Records Association exists to help collect and preserve documents relating to the history of Williamsburg especially in the years after the 18th century.
 It encourages individuals, families, businesses, and other institutions which have intertwined themselves with the development of Williamsburg and its surrounding area to consider donating documents and other historical materials to the William & Mary Libraries Special Collections Research Center in the Earl Gregg Swem Library.
 Contributions have ranged from a single photo or postcard to large collections of personal or institutional records.

 Those donations will be screened by professional archivists in the Special Collections Research Center in the Earl Gregg Swem Library of the William & Mary Libraries for possible inclusion in the University's collections.
 For a list of donations so far associated with WHRA, click here.

 The Association encourages those interested to become members--annual dues are modest: $5 (regular); $10 (sustaining); $25 (patron).
 The Association's annual meeting, free and open to the public, comes usually on the last Sunday of April and features a speaker on some aspect of Williamsburg's history.

-Past speakers have included Bobby Braxton (on the development and history of Braxton Court); Robert Doares (on the Rev. Charles Minnigerode [1814-1894]); Judge Jeff Fairbanks (on anecdotes of the local courts); Carson Hudson (on Williamsburg during the Civil War); Louis Kale (on the restoration of the Wren Building); Thad Tate (on post-colonial travellers to Williamsburg); Carol Dubbs (on her book Defend This Old Town); Lisa and Sean Heuvel (on "William and Mary: Historical Memory and the Civil War"); Rosemary Thornton (on Camp Penniman); Nicholas Luccketti (on William & Mary's athletic director in the mid-1960’s, H. Lester Hooker, Jr.); Tracey Gulden and Marianne Martin ("The Evolution of Merchants Square: A Visual History").
+Past speakers have included Bobby Braxton (on the development and history of Braxton Court); Robert Doares (on the Rev. Charles Minnigerode [1814-1894]); Judge Jeff Fairbanks (on anecdotes of the local courts); Carson Hudson (on Williamsburg during the Civil War); Louise Kale (on the restoration of the Wren Building); Thad Tate (on post-colonial travellers to Williamsburg); Carol Dubbs (on her book Defend This Old Town); Lisa and Sean Heuvel (on "William and Mary: Historical Memory and the Civil War"); Rosemary Thornton (on Camp Penniman); Nicholas Luccketti (on William & Mary's athletic director in the mid-1960’s, H. Lester Hooker, Jr.); Tracey Gulden and Marianne Martin ("The Evolution of Merchants Square: A Visual History").